OpenGenus/checklist/src/deploy/README.md

 ## TODOs

 1. Validate output of markdown.py for different cases and identify/fix bugs
+2. Check generated markdown lists (v1) and fix bugs.
-2. Support conversion to new formats:
+3. Support conversion to new formats:
    * PDF
    * Image Preview
    * CSV with links and section headers only
-3. Script to test validity of a checklist
+4. Script to test validity of a checklist

 ## Browser Extension status